 It should be noted that the test for vulnerability under PACE is not the same as the tests for fitness to detain, fitness to interview, mental capacity (under the Mental Capacity Act 2005), or for care and support needs (Care Act 2014).

-For further information on the definition of vulnerability see:
+For detailed information on the definition and other vulnerability provisions in PACE Code C 2018, please see:

 The Police and Criminal Evidence Act 1984 and its Codes of Practice (known collectively as PACE) define the relevant situational factors.
 A person must be: